VeriorPies/MineCloud/README.md

 ### **Set up MineCloud**

-1. Download a [Configuration Package](minecloud_configuration_packages/RELEASES.md) for your target game.
-2. Download and unzip the corresponding MineCloud version (e.g. `MineCloud-x.x.x.zip`) from the [MineCloud release page](https://github.com/VeriorPies/Minecloud/releases)
+1. Pick a [Configuration Package](minecloud_configuration_packages/RELEASES.md) from your desired game.
+Next to the package you will see the corresponding MineCloud version (e.g. `MineCloud x.x.x`), download the  corresponding version from the [MineCloud release page](https://github.com/VeriorPies/Minecloud/releases) and unzip it.
-   -  Corresponding MineCloud versions are listed next to the configuration package on the [Configuration Packages releases page](minecloud_configuration_packages/RELEASES.md) OR can be found at the first line of the `MineCloud-Configs.ts` file in the package.
+2. Open terminal in the MineCloud project directory:
+   - Install Node dependencies: `npm install`
-3. Unzip the configuration package (e.g. `"1.19.4 Vanilla.zip"`) into the `minecloud_configs` folder in the MineCloud project folder.
-The folders hierarchy should now look like this:
+   - Copy the downloaded ***Configuration Package*** (e.g. `"1.19.4 Vanilla.zip"`) into the `/minecloud_configs` folder.
+   - Install Configuration Package: `npm run install-minecloud-config-pack`
+      - The following message should be printed:
         ```
-      - /MineCloud-x.x.x <= MineCloud root folder
-        - /minecloud_configs <= Unzip the configuration package inside this folder
-           - MineCloud-Configs.ts
-           - /server
-             - ...
-           - /advanced_configs
-             - ...
-           - README.md
-           - minecraft_example_config_pack.zip <= This is an example package, feel free to delete it
-        - ...
+        Successfully installed <Configuration Package Name> configuration package.
         ```
-4. Open `minecloud_configs/MineCloud-Configs.ts`, there're some parameters we have to provide first:
+4. Open `MineCloud-Service-Info.ts` and fill in the following values:
    - `AWS_ACCOUNT_ID`: Click the account name at the top-right corner of your AWS console and copy the `Account ID`
-   - `AWS_REGION`: Choose a [region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) that's closet to you.
+   - `AWS_REGION`: Pick a [region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) that's closet to you.
 Some example values are: `us-west-2`, `ap-northeast-1` or `eu-west-2`
    - `DISCORD_APP_ID` and `DISCORD_PUBLIC_KEY`: Go to [Discord Developer Portal](https://discord.com/developers/applications) and click "New Application" to create a new Discord APP.
 On the "General Information" page, you will find the App Id and Public Key.
      &nbsp;&nbsp;&nbsp; <img width="80%"  src="images/discord-app-id-and-public-key.png" >
    - `DISCORD_BOT_TOKEN`: Go to the "Bot" page on the Discord Developer Portal, reset and copy the token